LLAW3172 & LALS3012

 1.2 Course description

 Most people, lawyers included, take for granted the more or less stable conditions of modern society within which law operates.
-But these conditions are the result of the development and operation of a range of social forces and institutional forms.
-These developed historically and they form the basis of much unreflective social understanding and action.
-Most of us operate within these structures, and rarely think about them.
-One of the key aims of this course is to investigate the social conditions within which law operates in a more systematic way, drawing on the insights of some of the key thinkers about modern society.
+But these conditions are the result of the development and operation of a range of social forces and institutional forms many of which are not immediately visible.
+They developed historically and they form the basis of much unreflective social understanding and action.
+Most of us operate within these structures, but rarely think about them, nor about what individuals and groups contribute to them.
+As Michel Foucault noted: ‘People know what they do; frequently they know why they do what they do; but what they don’t know is what what they do does.’

-By developing a critical understanding of the relationship between law and social theory students will assess the differences between diverse theoretical approaches and be able to develop and articulate their own understanding of the appropriate paradigms for analysis in legal and social theory.
+By developing a critical understanding of the relationship between law and social theory students will be able to assess the differences between diverse theoretical approaches and develop and articulate their own understanding of the appropriate paradigms for analysis in legal and social theory.
 The aim is therefore to deepen students’ understanding of contemporary law and legal institutions in their social context.

 1.3 Course teachers